MAKE A DONATION

 Do I need to come back a second time?

 The decision whether to attend the clinic a second time or regularly (usually every 6 months-1 year) will depend upon your condition, and on factors such as the distance involved.
-We think a follow up appointment can be useful to discuss the management of any relapses or symptoms, and to provide emotional support and information about current research.
+A follow up appointment can be useful to discuss the management of any relapses or symptoms, and to provide advice, support and information about current research.
 We believe that long-term support should also be provided locally to the patient and we can liaise with various local services to ensure this happens.
 The doctor who sees you will also ensure that your GP is aware of everything by letter.

 Do I continue to see my local neurologist?